CPNV-ES/LiveCoding-Pokedash-Game/README.md

 ### Example
 You move with a 'keyCode' direction.
 If there is a 'Road' element, use the function `swapSprite(keyCode, 0, 1)` to intervert the protagonist with the road.

-### Game Objectives
+### Game Objectives and tutorial
-[Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/gameObjectives.md) is a detailed list of the objective in the game.
+[Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/tutorial.md) is a detailed list of the objective in the game and a tutorial to begin with.

 ### Code Examples
 [Here](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/docs/examples/) are some hints and solutions if you are blocked.